 Clérigos Church and Tower:

-The Clérigos Church is an iconic baroque church in Porto, known for its stunning architecture and the tall Clérigos Tower, which offers breathtaking views of the city.
+The Clérigos Church is an iconic Baroque church in Porto, known for its stunning architecture and the tall Clérigos Tower, which offers breathtaking views of the city.

 The church was built in the 18th century and is a masterpiece of the architect Nicolau Nasoni.

-The climb to the top of the tower does take some stamina, and if you are claustrophobic, you might want to skip it since you will be in a tight circular stair case winding to the top.
+The climb to the top of the tower does take some stamina, and if you are claustrophobic, you might want to skip it since you will be in a tight circular staircase winding to the top.

-Where, When and How Much:
+Where, When, and How Much:

 - Address: R. de São Filipe de Nery, 4050-546 Porto, Portugal